Skip to content

 Foreign accounts: US owners also file the FBAR (FinCEN Form 114) and FATCA (Form 8938).
 The UAE’s 9% corporate tax can generally be claimed as a US Foreign Tax Credit, and a Qualifying Free Zone Person may keep 0% on qualifying income — but your US filing obligations continue regardless.

 Formenzo is not a tax adviser — confirm your CFC, Form 5471 and GILTI position with a US CPA.
-We’re the only UAE comparison that pairs this reality with a verified all-in price from AED 4,888 and no sales call.
+Compare a published licence-only scenario from AED 4,888, then add a visa scenario if needed; final authority and service costs are itemised in writing after review, before payment.